Mariko Aoki phenomenon: Origin

 The term receives its name from Mariko Aoki, an otherwise little-known Japanese woman who contributed an essay in 1985 to the magazine Hon no Zasshi ("Book Magazine").
 In that essay, she related how she came to the realization that, for some years, walking around a bookstore inevitably made her want to go to the restroom.
 The editors of the magazine received reports of other readers who had similar experiences, and named it the "Mariko Aoki phenomenon".

 Hypotheses

-Possible theories behind the phenomena include the smell of paper or ink having a laxative effect, the association with reading on the toilet at home, and the posture of browsing making bowel movement easier.
-The evidence for these explanations however remains weak.
+Possible theories behind the phenomenon include the smell of paper or ink having a laxative effect, the association with reading on the toilet at home, and the posture of browsing making bowel movement easier.
+The evidence for these explanations, however, remains weak.
 The psychological hypothesis that the effect arises from feelings of nervous tension in the face of all the information represented on the bookshelves is supported by certain literary figures.
+Some booklovers, including Roger Miller, hypothesize that being surrounded by thousands of beautiful books relaxes them so thoroughly that the bowels themselves become relaxed.

+Research into the phenomenon remains inconclusive, with no definitive scientific explanation for why some individuals experience this sudden urge.